priyanmuthu/cse291-wiki/Reading-List.md

 **Questions:**
 * What does EUSolver use as behavioral constraints?
 Structural constraint?
 Search strategy?
 * What are the main two pruning/decomposition techniques EUSolver uses to speed up the search?
-What enables these technique?
+What enables these techniques?
-* What would be a naive alternative to decision tree learning for synthesizing branch conditions?
+* What would a naive alternative to decision tree learning be for synthesizing branch conditions?
 What are the disadvantages of this alternative?

 ### Week 3: Euphony